 How often do you get to snorkel between two tectonic plates, through some of the clearest waters on Earth?
 I knew I absolutely had to check this experience off my bucket list when I went to Iceland.
-Snorkeling in Iceland at the Silfra fissure is an absolute must on any itinerary!
+Snorkeling in Iceland at the Silfra fissure is an absolute must on any itinerary through the island nation!

 The Silfra fissure: